ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/dynamic-time-series-queries/dynamic-queries.markdown

 {INFO: Selecting values from aggregated and non-aggregated result-sets}

-* When values are selected from a result-set that **hasn't** been aggregated (grouped):
+* When values are selected from a result-set that **hasn't** been aggregated (grouped),
-  Values are selected from the entire result-set.
+  they are selected from the entire result-set.
-* When values are selected from a result-set that **has** been aggregated:
+* When values are selected from a result-set that **has** been aggregated,
-  Values are selected per-group.
+  they are selected per-group.

 {INFO/}